domenickmb/amazon-price-tracker/README.md

 $ price_tracker start
 ```
 ### Adding the program to crontab
 The command above only checks the price once and sends you an email if the target price was met.
-To enable real tracking, you should schedule the program with crontab.
+To enable real-time tracking, you should schedule the program with crontab.

-Edit your crontab file: `$ crontab -e`

-Add the line below.
+Edit your crontab file: `$ crontab -e` and add the line below.
 This will make the price_tracker run every hour.
 See `man 5 crontab` for more information.

 ```
 0 * * * *  ~/bin/price_tracker start